Dominik-97/curriculum-vitae/index.md

 This gave me experiences and skills in various areas to understand how to help companies with various activities ranging from **business process analysis**, **data analysis** and **testing** through **product management** to **product launch** and **life cycle management**.
 This all helps me to help bring improvements and success to businesses in business and interpersonal ways. <br>

-If I am not helping teams with automations I focus on **product management** to help streamline the other essential parts of the product lifecycle and to help the business to get the maximum out of the project by delivering high-quality products and boosting team satisfaction.
+If I am not helping teams with automations or development I primarily focus on **product management** to help streamline the other essential parts of the product lifecycle and to help the business to get the maximum out of the project by delivering high-quality products and boosting team satisfaction.

 ### Specialized in